executablebooks/MyST-NB/docs/examples/basic.md

 :::::

-If you wish to use "bare" LaTeX equations, then it is advised you set `myst_amsmath_enable = True` in the sphinx configuration.
+If you wish to use "bare" LaTeX equations, then you should set `myst_amsmath_enable = True` in the sphinx configuration.
 This is {ref}`explained here <myst:syntax/amsmath>`, and works as such:

 ```latex